FIWARE-Ops/i4trust-demonstrator/README.md

 | No Cheaper Shop  | bob.standard@mymail.com    | urn:ngsi-ld:DELIVERYORDER:NOCHEAPER002   | GET(*)                    |

 The entry in the brackets of the column `Permitted actions`, e.g., `(pta,pda)`, denotes the attributes of the delivery order entity that can be accessed.
+The column `Entity / Delivery order ID` displays the ID of the entity, which can be accessed by the shop user.
+Note that the shop organisations themselves need the corresponding access rights at the service provider, before the shop users can finally access the delivery orders.
+These access rights can be acquired by the shop organisations on the marketplace.

 Root CA, keys and certificates have been created and self-signed using openssl.
 Keys and certificates used for this demonstrator can be found in the [certs folder](./certs).
 These should never be used in any kind of production enviroment or on a